 Mr Rowley stated that there was one investment confirmation that they couldn't get assurance for, but that matter had now been resolved so can come off the report.
-He further comments that there were no issues or key concerns, in section two of the report, in the area if material management override of control or bias.
-He additionally highlighted a risk, detailed on page 8, on improper revenue recognition, however, he continued that this is more relevant in private sectors.
+He further comments

 On section 3, Mr Rowley comments that there's not a lot to report at this stage as the regulators recognise the difficulties in the sector in terms of delivering the work at the moment.
 He stated that the work should be completed over the next two months with aim to report to the committee in full, with their annual report, at the next Audit Committee meeting in November.